AA760/into-university-analysis/README.md

 This stage involved joining the relevant tables and datasets together, as well as some minor cleaning.

 ### 2. Analysis
 The analysis was performed with both SQL queries and Excel.
+The main query written for this project can be found here:
 [SQL Query](SQL_Query.pdf)

 ### 3. Visualisations